golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/converting-docker-image-to-golem-format.md

 {% alert level="info" %}

-These intructions has been designed to work with the following environments:
+These instructions has been designed to work with the following environments:

 - OS X 10.14+, Ubuntu 20.04 or Windows
 - Node.js 16.0.0 or above